The most famous Egyptologists in history and their incredible discoveries

 Howard Carter (1874-1939)

-Howard Carter was an English archaeologist who is best known for his discovery of the tomb of Tutankhamun in 1922.
+To many today, Howard Carter is the most famous of all Egyptologists.
+He was an English archaeologist who is best known for his discovery of the tomb of Tutankhamun in 1922.

-Carter was born in London in 1874.
-When he was a young man, he moved to Egypt where he worked as an assistant to the famous archaeologist Sir William Matthew Flinders Petrie.
+Carter was born in Kensington, London, in 1874.
+When he was a young man, he moved to Egypt work on excavations at Beni Hasan, before he became an assistant to the famous archaeologist Flinders Petrie.

-The tomb had been hidden for more than 3000 years and it contained a wealth of artifacts and treasure.
+The tomb had been hidden for more than 3000 years and it contained over 5,000 artifacts, including the famous golden death mask.

 The discovery made Carter famous overnight and cemented his place as one of the most famous Egyptologists of all time.

-Carter became famous for his careful and methodical excavations.
-He recorded every detail of his work and took great care to preserve the artifacts that he found.
+He made sure to record every detail of his work and, unlike Belzoni, took great care to preserve the artifacts that he found.

-The discovery of Tutankhamun's tomb was a remarkable achievement, but it was only one of many important discoveries made by Howard Carter during his career.
+While, the discovery of Tutankhamun's tomb was a remarkable achievement, it was only one of many important discoveries made by Howard Carter during his career.

 Golden mask of Tutankhamun